QUEER CULTURAL CENTER

 Marketing: Web, Video, Social Media

-- Graphic designer for all web, social, and newsletter campaigns
+● Write, design, and publish e-newsletter ● Graphic designer for most web, social, and newsletter campaigns

 Our Ideal candidate:

-- A minimum of five years working as a Communications lead with a fluency of print and web production workflows and best practices
+● A minimum of two years working as a Communications lead with a fluency of print and web production workflows and best practices

-The Communications Director position is based in the Bay Area, part-time, remote, contract position, approximately 15 hours a week, with a seasonal shift in areas of work.
+The Communications Consultant position is a part-time remote contract approximately 15 hours a week, with a seasonal shift in areas of work.
 This position is overseen by the Executive Director.
-Total annual contract is approximately $40,000
+Total annual contract is approximately $40,000.

-- Cover letter highlighting your work and values around communication, why you would be a good fit specifically at QCC, and how you connect to our mission. (no more than 2 pages)
+● Cover letter highlighting your work and values around communication (no more than 2 pages)